-If our corporate structure and contractual arrangements are deemed by the MIIT or the MOFCOM or other regulators having competent authority to be illegal, either in whole or in part, we may lose control of our VIEs and have to modify such structure to comply with the regulatory requirements.
+If our corporate structure and contractual arrangements are deemed by the MIIT or the MOFCOM or other regulators having competent authority to be illegal, either in whole or in part, we may not be able to receive the economic benefits from the VIEs and have to modify such structure to comply with the regulatory requirements.
 However, there can be no assurance that we can achieve this without material disruption to our business.
 Further, if our corporate structure and contractual arrangements are found to be in violation of any existing or future PRC laws or regulations, the relevant regulatory authorities would have broad discretion in dealing with such violations, including:

-- · revoking our business and operating licenses; - · levying fines on us; - · confiscating any of our income that they deem to be obtained through illegal operations; - · shutting down our services; - · discontinuing or restricting our operations in China; - imposing conditions or requirements with which we may not be able to comply; - · requiring us to change our corporate structure and contractual arrangements;
+- · revoking our business and operating licenses; - · levying fines on us; - confiscating any of our income that they deem to be obtained through illegal operations; - · shutting down our services; - · discontinuing or restricting our operations in China; - · imposing conditions or requirements with which we may not be able to comply;

-- restricting or prohibiting our use of the proceeds from overseas offerings to finance our VIEs' business and operations; and - taking other regulatory or enforcement actions that could be harmful to our business.
+- · requiring us to change our corporate structure and contractual arrangements; - restricting or prohibiting our use of the proceeds from overseas offerings to finance the VIEs' business and operations; and - taking other regulatory or enforcement actions that could be harmful to our business.